-In this week’s coaching conversation, Dave and Ryan Odom join the Basketball Podcast to discuss parents and children in coaching.
-Dave and Ryan Odom have both coached at the highest level of college basketball.
+In this week’s coaching conversation, Ryan and Dave Odom join the Basketball Podcast to discuss parents and children in coaching.
+Ryan and Dave Odom have both coached at the highest level of college basketball.
 They share insights into a coach’s life from the perspective of a father and son.

 Ryan Odom is currently the head coach of the UMBC Retrievers men’s basketball team.
 He was previously the head coach of the Lenoir-Rhyne Bears.

 In his second year at the helm, Odom and his staff brought the program and the university to a place that even the most ardent Retriever supporter would have thought was impossible.
 In a six-day span, UMBC won an America East Conference title at prohibitive favorite Vermont and followed up by engineering the first victory for a No. 16 seed over a No. 1 seed in NCAA Men’s Basketball Tournament history.
 UMBC overwhelmed the tournament’s top overall seed, Virginia, 74-54, in Charlotte, N.C., earning an ESPY nomination for the “Best Moment” of the year.

 Dave Odom is a retired American men’s college basketball coach, who most recently coached at the University of South Carolina.
 He had previously held the same position at East Carolina University and Wake Forest University, and was an assistant coach at the University of Virginia.

 Career Record (major schools): 22 Years, 405-279, .592 W-L%

 Schools: East Carolina (37-43), Wake Forest (240-132) and South Carolina (128-104)